Glaucoma

 What Causes Glaucoma?

 Glaucoma is often caused by increased pressure in the eye; however, this is not always the case.
 Some patients experience normal pressures and still develop the disease.
 It is imperative that patients be checked for glaucoma on a routine basis to ensure early detection.
-Click on the illustration below to view the development of glaucoma.
+Click on the video below to view the development of glaucoma.

 GLAUCOMA OVERVIEW